Reactivity

 : Array of all rows with their cellsrows

-: Rows after applying active features (pagination, sorting, etc.)columns
+: Rows after applying active plugins (pagination, sorting, etc.)columns

 When these properties change, your UI updates automatically.

-You can directly modify the table’s data in any way:
+You can modify your table’s data using various approaches:

 <script>